Let’s talk about your shoulder pain… and how to fix it! | Optimum Allied Health

 If you suffer shoulder pain, upper/mid back pain or shoulder pain please seek advice from an Exercise Physiologist or Physiotherapist.
 Or alternatively for a posture and shoulder mobility check come in and see us in and we can give you a program to keep your shoulder joints healthy, upper back strong and posture good.

-If you need help getting the equipment needed for these exercises – drop by one of our
+If you need help getting the equipment needed for these exercises – drop by one of our clinics

 and we’ll be happy to help!